PAWS Mission & Vision

 While the role of PAWS staff is the health and well-being of all animals during their stay at Animal Control, the ACOs are responsible for picking up strays, addressing animal abuse and complaint calls, dealing with wildlife issues and working with the community to ensure the animals and community members remain safe.

 PAWS & Animal Control Contact information available HERE.

 A primary focus for PAWS in 2019 is the revitalization of our community service and partnerships programs.
 The following list of goals represent these initiatives.

-- Initiate a Reciprocity Program through the development of partnerships with other non profit organizations to collaborate in special projects.
+- Initiate a Reciprocity Program through the development of partnerships with other non profit organizations to collaborate on special projects.

-- Develop a First Job Program, in which PAWS makes a commitment to embrace high school students by providing skills training, and job opportunities within our organization.
+- Develop a First Job Program, in which PAWS makes a commitment to embrace high school students by providing skills training, and job opportunities within the organization.

 - Launch the Salute Program.
-With 30% of PAWS workforce are military members or military family members we strive to be a service member friendly organization.
+Where 30% of PAWS workforce are military members or military family members.
+We strive to be a service member friendly organization.

 - Enhance Community Outreach Programs with a keen focus on educating the community about the appropriate care of animals including heartworm prevention, feral cat programs, pet overpopulation and the importance of spaying and neutering.